spintheweb/studio/README.md

 ## Versions
 * STW Studio Ver.
 1.x.x
 * STW Studio Ver.
-2.x.x (Will be Spin the Web site)
+2.x.x (Will be a Spin the Web site)